shootermv/wip-exam-client/README.md

 # exam-wip

+Exam project for WIP company<br>
-React client demonstartes it can fetch data from python API.
+React client demonstartes it can fetch data from python API.<br>
 This project was bootstrapped with [Create React App]  (https://github.com/facebookincubator/create-react-app).